What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 *Live outside of North America?
 No problem.
 Just get in touch and we'll do our best to help you in your area of the world.

-Another way you can try is to work with a friend and give each other a treatment.
+You can also work with a friend.
+Give each other a treatment.
 You can learn the basics in the video we mentioned above.
 Or you can even try giving yourself a treatment, using some of the basics you see in the video.
 This might be a little easier for the gals than the guys at first!

 What Next?